-The rise of intangible assets is well under way.
-Since 1995 and the dot-com boom the value of firm has shifted off a company’s financial statements and into its intangible assets.
-The narrow definition of intangible assets by regulators and investors causes innovative companies to be consistently under-valued.
-This undervaluation exacerbates the difficulty innovators have when aligning their competitive advantages such as: Operational efficiencies, competitive business combinations, and cutting-edge technology with the business needs of a market.
+The rise of intangible assets is well underway.
+Since 1995 and the dot-com boom, the value of companies has shifted from their financial statements and into their intangible assets.
+The narrow definition of intangible assets by regulators and investors causes innovative companies to be consistently undervalued.
+This undervaluation exacerbates the difficulty innovators have when aligning their competitive advantages, such as operational efficiencies, competitive business combinations, and cutting-edge technology with the business needs of a market.
 Systems engineering represents a powerful framework for solving this problem.

 Maximize Corporate Value by Measuring and Developing Intangible Assets Video

-Joshua Jahani is a Cornell alum, NYU Lecturer, and owner of Jahani & Associates – an investment banking firm focused on identifying and developing an company’s intangible assets to maximize its value.
-The firms Intangible Asset Methodology™ (IAM) is built on systems engineering principles to identify, develop, and monetize intangible assets across a variety of verticals.
-Utilizing proven qualitative and analytical skills driven by business objectives and up to date technology, he has spearheaded the movement towards rapid evolution and sustainable growth using rigorous profitability, ROI, and TCO analysis for organizations of all sizes.
+Joshua Jahani is a Cornell alum, NYU lecturer, and owner of Jahani and Associates, an investment banking firm focused on identifying and developing a company’s intangible assets to maximize its value.
+The firm’s Intangible Asset Methodology™ (IAM) is built on systems engineering principles to identify, develop, and monetize intangible assets across a variety of verticals.
+Utilizing proven qualitative and analytical skills driven by business objectives and up-to-date technology, he has spearheaded the movement towards rapid evolution and sustainable growth using rigorous profitability, ROI, and TCO analysis for organizations of all sizes.
 Working with exciting startups in digital advertising or large Fortune 500 companies keeps him traveling all over the world.